 Michael Sack graduated with his M.B.B.Ch. and M.Sc. from the University of Witwatersrand and earned his Ph.D. in 2000 from the University of Cape Town in South Africa.
 He did his internship at Johannesburg General Hospital and his internal medicine residency at Georgetown University Medical Center.
 He conducted cardiology research and did a clinical fellowship at Washington University Medical Center from 1994 to 1997.
 Dr. Sack joined the NHLBI in 2003.
-In 2012, he received the NHLBI’s Star Award for Excellence in Clinical Care for work at the Cardoza Community Clinic.
-Dr. Sack has authored or coauthored more than 80 papers, editorials, reviews, and book chapters.
-He currently sits on the editorial boards of the Journal of Molecular and Cellular Cardiology, American Journal of Physiology, Journal of Gerontology, and Drug Discovery Today.
-Dr. Sack is also a member of the American Society for Clinical Investigation and is a fellow with the American College of Physicians.
+Dr. Sack has authored or coauthored more than 100 papers, editorials, reviews, and book chapters.
+He currently sits on the editorial boards of the Journal of Molecular and Cellular Cardiology, Mitochondrion, Journal of Gerontology, and Drug Discovery Today and is a member of the American Society for Clinical Investigation.